leafygreen/mops-cli/README.md

 ### metrics

 #### metrics csv
-`mops-cli metrics csv -g GROUPID -h HOSTID`
+`mops metrics csv -g GROUPID -h HOSTID`

 Export all metrics for the specified host in CSV format